 But Tedros said he was encouraged that many nations now are adhering to WHO’s recommendations for how to respond and have emergency plans in place along with some operational lab testing.

-The U.N. health agency already has distributed more than $10 million from an emergency fund for contingencies.
+The U.N. health agency already has distributed more than US$10 million from an emergency fund for contingencies.
 The money is primarily being used to buy much-needed medical supplies, such as masks, gloves and other personal protective equipment.

 WHO has sent almost 1.5 million diagnostic test kits to 120 countries, Tedros said.
-Still, he noted, the agency’s previous estimate that $675 million will be needed through April for preparedness and response efforts will fall short as the COVID-19 pandemic spreads.
+Still, he noted, the agency’s previous estimate that US$675 million will be needed through April for preparedness and response efforts will fall short as the COVID-19 pandemic spreads.